AMWA-TV/bcp-003/best-practice-secure-comms.md

 _What about Public Key Pinning (RFC 7469)?
 Is there consensus?_

-Servers SHOULD be as specific as possible in the use of CORS (cross-origin resource sharing).
+Servers SHOULD be as specific as possible in the use of CORS.

 - The examples in the IS-04 and IS-05 documentation are "very relaxed", and SHOULD NOT be used without considering whether they are appropriate.